Oyl-Wallet/oyl-amm/memory-bank/projectbrief.md

 - Adding and removing liquidity
 - Routing trades through multiple pools for optimal execution

-The project follows a design pattern similar to Uniswap, with factory contracts that create and manage pool contracts, and a router that handles multi-hop swaps and liquidity operations.
+The project follows a design pattern similar to Uniswap, with factory contracts that create and manage pool contracts, and a factory that handles multi-hop swaps and liquidity operations.

 ## Technical Context